fd-semantics/causal-schema-public/data/README.md

 ## TORQUESTRA data

-This folder contains machine-generated (`torquestra-auto.json`) and human-made (`torquestra-human.json`) causal graphs with associated data (texts, topics, event types, temporal questions, event structure questions, etc.)
+This folder contains machine-generated (`torquestra-auto.json`) and human-made (`torquestra-human.json`) causal graphs with associated data (texts, topics, event types, temporal questions, event structure questions, etc.).
+We also include data resources from other work: hierarchical event types (`maven-hierarchy-complete.csv`) and the RESIN schema library (`resin11-schema-library.json`), formatted specifically for the demo code.
+See paper for citations.

 ### torquestra-auto.json